Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 10. Bank Gothic

 Jenifer Lawrence earned her mark as an action hero with the Hunger Games series.
 Based on the book, this action dystopian film trilogy dealt with a survivor series competition.
-Once the first movie was released, the entire concept of Hunger Games became famous and resulted in the creation and promotion of the World of Hunger Games.
+The release of the first movie made the entire Hunger Games concept famous and sparked the creation and promotion of the World of Hunger Games.
 The font Bank Gothic comes closest to the original fonts used by this franchise.
 By the look of it, the fonts seem simple serif-based digital fonts.
 This also makes the font easy to use for other applications as well.
 The font is free to download, comes only in uppercase but allows numbers and characters in it.

 11. Dracula

 The concept of Dracula needs no introduction.
 Time and again, a lot of movies have been made with vampire characters, but Dracula still remains one of the best ones.
 Dracula highly inspires this font style.
-The font style is serif-based, but because the width of characters is more, it can also pass on as a display style.
-The foundation of this font is gothic handwritten fonts, and the extended serif marks make the font look scarier.
+This font style is serif-based, but its wider characters also allow it to work as a display style.
+It draws its foundation from gothic handwritten fonts, and the extended serif marks give it a scarier look.
 Presently the font is available in regular and italics versions for both the caps, including numbers and symbols.
 You can use this font every time you want to give a cultural reference to the Dracula character.
-Even otherwise, the font can be used for logos, posters, headers, and social media posts for gothic style designs.
+You can also use the font for logos, posters, headers, and social media posts in gothic-style designs.

 12. Hitchcut

 The Hitchcut font comes as a delight for all the fans of Alfred Hitchcock.
-A master filmmaker, Hitchcock has altered the way films are made through his genius vision, story concepts, and cinematography.
-This font was created by Simon Stratford as a tribute to the highly talented filmmaker.
+Master filmmaker Hitchcock changed the way films are made through his genius vision, story concepts, and cinematography.
+Simon Stratford created this font as a tribute to the highly talented filmmaker.
 The name of the font is wordplay for Hitchcock and Cutout, as the font style resembles cutouts.
 All the characters seem to have been cut out with scissors from paper in a childlike manner.
 The font support both the upper and the lower case along with letters and symbols.
 An added feature is that it also provides contextual alternatives for all the characters giving designers more creative options.

 13. Ice Age Movie Font

 The Ice Age franchise has entertained millions of viewers for almost a decade now and given us some highly memorable characters.
 Though the film may have some extinct characters and plots centuries old, it teaches us important lessons of family, friendship, and positivity.
 The creators have paid a lot of attention to ensuring that the film has an optimistic feel.
-The same is reflected in its font style.
-It looks as if it has been carved out of an ice block.
+Its font style reflects this, looking as if someone carved it out of an ice block.
 The weight of the characters is very high, and this makes it a perfect display font with a comic feel.
 You can download and use this font for free, but it comes only for the uppercase letters.
 Nevertheless, the moment you use this font, viewers will quickly understand your reference to the Ice age movie world.

 14. Antique Olive Nord D

 One of the highest-grossing and super hit action franchises has been the Fast and the Furious.
 Starting in 2001, the franchise has already delivered nine movies along with several other spin-offs.
 This has resulted in the creation of a spectacular brand for Hollywood.
-An important aspect of this brand is the use of a unique font style.
-It is believed that the production house has used Antique Olive Nord D for the film posters of the first installation.
+People believe the production house used Antique Olive Nord D for the film posters of the first installation.
 Though this font has changed over the years, people still relate to this font when it comes to Fast and Furious, evoking a strong connection to it’s fans.
 Although it’s not exactly the same, even cat lovers have found this font used on a humorous cat t-shirt called “The Fast & Curious“.
 This font style is free to download and comes with upper and lowercase along with numbers.
 But designers need to note that the font standalone may not have the impact.
-It is the typography composition seen in the movie posters that generate the brand recall.
-Nevertheless, designers can use this free font to recreate collaterals related to this film franchise.

 15. Jurassic Park

 From the first roar of the dinosaur to the latest not-so-great reboot of the series, Jurassic Park has captivated the audience for decades.
 Started in 1993 by Steven Spielberg, the film series has become synonymous with people’s knowledge about dinosaurs.
-However, just like the other Hollywood greats, Spielberg also likes to ensure that all creative aspects of the film are well taken care of.
+However, like other Hollywood greats, Spielberg also ensures that he takes care of all creative aspects of the film.
 Hence, the production house came up with a childlike font but also had a creepy feel to it that resonates with the way dinosaurs scare people.
-This font style is inspired by the film and is available for free download.
+The film inspired this font style, and you can download it for free.
 It contains only uppercase letters but also has special symbols that might surprise you.

-As a designer, time and again, you will be asked to create designs that have a cultural reference to a classic movie.
-This could be in the form of a social media post, a promotional offer, or a print poster.
-But you will need to understand the reference and develop a design that viewers can easily relate with.
-Naturally, fonts play an important role in this, and hence it is advisable to add these movie-inspired fonts to your collection.
+As a designer, time and again you’ll be asked to create designs that reference classic movies.
+Whether it’s a social media post, a promotional offer, or a print poster, understanding the cultural reference is key to making a design that viewers connect with.
+Naturally, fonts play an important role in this, so it’s wise to add fonts inspired from movies to your collection.